Calling all crafty creatives. Do you know your tax obligations when you sell on Etsy?

-As a member of the self-employed workforce (what a title!), you’ll pay both Class 2 National Insurance when you earn more than £6,725 per year and Class 4 National Insurance when you earn over £12,570 from July 2022.
+As a member of the self-employed workforce (what a title!), you’ll pay both Class 2 National Insurance when you earn more than £6,725 per year and Class 4 National Insurance when you earn over £12,570.

 When it comes to expenses, you should apply common sense when deciding what to deduct.
 HMRC will accept any reasonable business expense that you have, as long as you have evidence of the cost.